hiteshparate/ITS/README.md

     </p>
     <p>Project uses two functions.
 First one is <b>calculate_entropy</b> and second is <b>main</b> function</p>
     <h3>calculate_entropy function</h3>
-    <p>This function takes bytes of data as argument returns the entropy of file in integer.
-Using Collection.counter ,
+    <p>This function takes bytes of data as argument returns the entropy of file in integer</p>
-        in-built
-        library of python.</p>
     <ol>
         <li>calculate the frequency of data and store them in to bases variable</li>
         <li>normalize bases variable by dividing every value with sum of bases</li>